ntpyxl/jeeplink_app/readme.md

 ?
 Detected a repository.
 Connect it to this project? no (or just type 'n', and press enter)
 ```

-When done succesfully, the local development server should now be available at http://localhost:3000
+When done succesfully, the local development server should now be available at http://localhost:3000.<br/>
+Remember to import the `.env.local` file to your Vercel project's environment variables.